rawlam/employee-history/README.md

-# module-9-SQL-challenge
+# Employee History

+A functional company task me, a new data engineer, to research about the people they employed during the 1980s and 1990s.

+The provided CSV files are located in [data](data/) folder.

-Data modelling, data engineering and data analysis files can be found in EmployeeSQL folder.
+Data modelling, data engineering and SQL analysis files can be found in [EmployeeSQL](EmployeeSQL/) folder.

-Ronald Lam